Shayokh144/iOSEssentials/RxSwiftLearnings.md

 - can act as both an observable and as an observer
 - 4 types of subjet
 ### PublishSubject
+- Starts empty and only emits new elements to subscribers.
 - like a newspaper publisher, it will receive information and then turn around and publish it to subscribers, possibly after modifying that information in some way first.
 - PublishSubject only emits to current subscribers.
 So if you weren’t subscribed to it when something was added to it previously, you don’t get it when you do subscribe.
+### BehaviorSubject
+- Starts with an initial value and replays it or the latest element to new subscribers.
+### ReplaySubject
+- Initialized with a buffer size and will maintain a buffer of elements up to that size and replay it to new subscribers.
+### AsyncSubject
+- Emits only the last .next event in the sequence, and only when the subject receives a .completed event.
+This is a seldom used kind of subject, and you won't use it in this book.
+It's listed here for the sake of completeness.